numerai/numerox/numerox/examples/data.rst

 Data class
 ==========

-The Data class is one of three main object in numerox.
+The Data class is one of three main objects in numerox.

 Download data
 -------------